FrankM77/house-budget-pwa/MD Files/Personal-Budget-PWA-Vision.md

 # Personal Budget PWA - Zero-Based Budgeting Vision

 ## Overview
-Transform the Personal Budget PWA into a comprehensive **zero-based budgeting** application where every dollar of income must be allocated to specific envelopes until the budget is balanced.
+Transform the Personal Budget PWA into a comprehensive **zero-based budgeting** application following the EveryDollar model, where every dollar of income is assigned a job through a unified "Available to Budget" pool that funds spending envelopes until reaching zero balance.

 ## Core Features